-The governing body of Riverdale Primary has a duty to ensure arrangements are in place to support pupils with medical conditions.
+Ironstone Academy Trust (IAT) has a duty to ensure arrangements are in place to support pupils with medical conditions.
 The aim of this policy is to ensure that all pupils with medical conditions, in terms of both physical and mental health, receive appropriate support allowing them to play a full and active role in school life, remain healthy, have full access to education (including school trips and physical education) and achieve their academic potential.

-Riverdale Primary believes it is important that parents/carers of pupils with medical conditions feel confident that the school provides effective support for their child's medical condition, and that pupil's feel safe in the school environment.
+IAT believes it is important that parents/carers of pupils with medical conditions feel confident that the school provides effective support for their child's medical condition, and that pupils feel safe in the school environment.

 There are also social and emotional implications associated with medical conditions.
-Pupils with medical conditions can develop emotional disorders, such as self-consciousness, anxiety and depression, and be subject to bullying.
+Pupils with medical conditions can develop emotional disorders, such as self-consciousness, anxiety, and depression, and be subject to bullying.
 This policy aims to minimise the risks of pupils experiencing these difficulties.

-Long-term absences as a result of medical conditions can affect educational attainment, impact integration with peers, and affect wellbeing and emotional health.
+Long-term absences because of medical conditions can affect educational attainment, impact integration with peers, and affect wellbeing and emotional health.
 This policy contains procedures to minimise the impact of long-term absence and effectively manage short-term absence.